Industry Standard Bias Lighting

 1) LG OLEDs periodically run a “pixel refresher” mode to preserve the life of the OLED display and prevent burn-in.
 When this happens, it will appear that the TV is turned off, but the USB port will remain powered on for a few minutes (as long as 10 minutes, depending on how much TV you’ve been bingeing).
 We recommend letting this happen and trusting that the lights will eventually turn off.
 Use the extra few minutes of illumination to exit the viewing room without bumping into furniture.

 Our "set & forget" dimmer recommendation: Use the included MediaLight Remote controlled dimmer that comes with your MediaLight, or add a free 30 Khz Flicker-Free button dimmer to your order.
-If buying an LX1, add the button dimmer, which is the 30 Khz Flicker-Free dimmer by default.
+If buying an LX1, add the standard button dimmer.

 It's hard not to love Vizio.
 They've been around for years, mostly in the North American market, and they were a value brand with good quality long before some newcomers like Hisense and TCL.